MerryMartin/Stock-Analysis/README.md

     Dim tickerStartingPrices(12)  As Single
     Dim tickerEndingPrices(12)  As Single
 ---
-The data outputs for the refactored script matched the outputs for the original script but were executed much faster.
+The data outputs for the refactored code matched the outputs for the original code but were executed much faster.

 ### Data Output (Original and Refactored Scripts)
 ![VBA_Challenge_2018_dataoutput](https://user-images.githubusercontent.com/115426070/198074389-bb3aba83-3db8-4278-b1db-1bfa18a70e65.png)